GoogleCloudPlatform/opentelemetry-operations-python/docs/examples/cloud_trace_propagator/README.rst

 To use this feature you first need to:

 * Create a Google Cloud project.
 You can `create one here <https://console.cloud.google.com/projectcreate>`_.
-* Enable `Application Default Credentials
+* Set up `Application Default Credentials
   <https://cloud.google.com/docs/authentication/provide-credentials-adc>`_ by `installing
   gcloud <https://cloud.google.com/sdk/install>`_ and running ``gcloud auth application-default login``.